 What not to consume, or at least reduce, to fight off Helicobacter pylori and H. pylori symptoms includes:

 Extracts of the following herbs have been shown in scientific research to inhibit the growth of Helicobacter pylori bacteria:

 9. Reduce Stress

-- Safe Drinking Water: It may sound too simple or silly for someone living in a developed country where we, thankfully, don’t have a hard time finding clean drinking water, but it’s very important for everyone, old and young, to only drink water from a clean, safe source.
+- Safe Drinking Water: It’s very important for everyone, old and young, to only drink water from a clean, safe source.
 Drinking contaminated water is one of the main ways that you can contract H. pylori.
-So, even if you live in a developed country, remember this when you’re traveling abroad.
+Even if you live in a developed country, remember this when you’re traveling abroad.

 - Eat Properly Prepared Food: Because food can also become contaminated with H. pylori bacteria, make sure that you eat food items that are cooked thoroughly and safely under clean conditions.

-If you experience any of the following symptoms, you should definitely seek urgent medical care: (34)
+If you experience any of the following symptoms, you should definitely seek urgent medical care

 - Trouble swallowing